pbgl/pbgl-cnvseq/docs/source/index.rst

    Receiving objects: 100% (628/628), 11.79 MiB | 7.03 MiB/s, done.
    Resolving deltas: 100% (190/190), done.

-The **pbgl-cnvseq** repository should have been clones successfully.
+The **pbgl-cnvseq** repository should have been cloned successfully.
 Verify that the download is complete by listing the folders/files in the directory.

 ::